RituparnaSharma/Projects/README.md

    I did this project to find the positive and negative sentiments delivered through the live twitter comments.Here I used some data mining algorithms and some python libraries and finally, I got almost 72curacy after training those data models.

+  3.Predict virality of news papers article using web scrapping

+   This project is all about web scrapping and machine learning.
+In this project I crawl some newspapers article and predicted the virality of those news article on the basis of a supervised dataset named as OnlineNewsPolarity.